rajivgangadharan/rajivgangadharan/README.md

 ### About Me

-An Engineering Executive with over 20 years of experience leading IT transformations (including AI/ML and Data.Eng.), engineering excellence, and analytics-driven decision-making across diverse domains like **Healthcare, Retail, Industrial, and Banking/Finance**.
+Over 20 years of experience leading IT transformations (including AI/ML and Data.Eng.), engineering excellence, and analytics-driven decision-making across diverse domains like **Healthcare, Retail, Industrial, and Banking/Finance**.